openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 This section is primarily for if you receive an error: *The correct download file name cannot be established (device identifier not verified)*.

 > This message is given when the device is accessed through a communication channel, but the device ID through that channel does not match the ones obtained while accessing through a storage channel -- the software refuses to continue, to preserve data integrity.
-This could be caused by manually changing the contents of a drive (such as the data file or volume label), manually changing the device ID, or communication problems.
+This could be caused by manually changing the contents of a drive (such as the data file or volume label), manually changing the device ID, or communication problems (see [OmGui Software Troubleshooting](#omgui-software-troubleshooting)).

 1. If the device contains useful data, as an initial priority, you can try to download the data manually as described in [Filesystem or data problems](#filesystem-or-data-problems).